Ayo-tomiwa/Ayo-tomiwa/README.md

 - 👋 Hi, I’m @Ayo-tomiwa.
 - 👀 I’m an aspiring software developer.
-- 🌱 I’m currently learning Angular js
+- 🌱 Learnt Angular js
+- 🍁 good at web-design.
+- 🍀 with a frame-work of react
+- 🔰 uses python for back-end
+- currently learning Agile and devops
 <!---
 Ayo-tomiwa/Ayo-tomiwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.